0x2bc/council/Automation_Council_and_Weekly_Reports_v2.md

-## Objective:
+## Objective

 To develop a script that enhances the functionality of the existing reporting tool available at [joy-council-report.vercel.app](https://joy-council-report.vercel.app).
-The script should be capable of generating two types of reports: Weekly Roundup and Council Report.
+The script should be capable of generating two types of reports:
+- Weekly Roundup
+- Council Report

 ## Weekly Roundup